Isla Aguada Campeche: Top Things to Do and Explore

 Isla Aguada is located at the western end of the Palmar Peninsula, just 42 km from Campeche.

 It has two access routes, the first one is Ciudad del Carmen, and the second is San Francisco de Campeche.

-Isla Aguada is not really an island but a little peninsula.
+Isla Aguada is not really an island but a small peninsula.
 Until the 17th century, nobody lived there.
 It was just a lagoon where pirates hid after making some robberies in other ports.

-Therefore in 1762, the governor Don Bernardo Saenz Montero sent a detachment of armed men to run them off the island to recover the merchandise and take some prisoners.
+Therefore in 1762, the governor, Don Bernardo Saenz Montero, sent armed men to run them off the island to recover the merchandise and take some prisoners.

 It is said that the first inhabitants were armed forces men.

 Also, some were people who were fleeing from the Caste War in Yucatan.

 5 Best things to do and see in Isla Aguada